cltty/offlinemesenger/README.md

 # offlinemesenger
-Offline messenger (multi client/server) using socketss.
+Offline messenger (multi client/server) using sockets and SQLITE3.